-"The impetus is in the care, the understanding and the respect," says Jane.
+“The impetus is in the care, the understanding and the respect,” says Jane.
 It is an approach to farming that is highly nurturing.
 Concentrated, prepared manure is mixed with water when the farm is looking thirsty, and it is applied about a dozen times a year.
-Stirred for a full hour, by hand, it is a time to focus on the farm.
-"You are putting your intention into it, and yourself," says Jane.
-"How much care you put into it is demonstrated in it."
+Stirred for a full hour, by hand.
+“You are putting your intention into it, and yourself,” says Jane.
+“How much care you put into it is demonstrated in it.”

-Above: Biodynamic Preparation 500 works along similar lines to homeopathy: the essence of the prep is dynamized in water.
-Preps are also made for compost, to accelerate and activate it.
+Above: Biodynamic Preparation 500 works along similar lines to homeopathy: water dynamizes its essence.
+Preparations also accelerate and activate compost.
 Again, a little goes a long way.
 Shown here: Dandelion compost preparation (BD 506).
 Buried in autumn, exhumed in spring.

-Jane and Harry believe in doing things well and getting it right.
-Shown here: Nekker Gold climbing beans sprouting away in the spring sunshine.
+Above: Jane and Harry believe in doing things well and getting it right.
+Shown here: Nekker Gold climbing beans sprout in the spring sunshine.

 Above: Freshly dug carrots.
 “The proof is in the eating,” (Allan Jenkins again).
 “There is a vibrancy and vitality to Fern Verrow food that I’ve never found anywhere else.”